tikv/website/content/docs/5.1/deploy/configure/coprocessor.md

         weight: 14
 ---

-You can find all the configuration parameters related to [Coprocessor](../tikv-configuration-file/#coprocessor).
+You can find all the configuration parameters related to Coprocessor [here](../tikv-configuration-file/#coprocessor).